koh-osug/TunProxy/Readme.md

-# Android HTTP traffic Proxy setting tool
+# Android Network Traffic Proxy Tool

 This tool is a proxy configuration tool that takes advantage of Android VPNService feature.
 The communication from specified applications can be proxied to a SOCKS proxy.